Vasculitis: Medium Vessel (PAN)

 PAN can be seen at any age but has a peak in the sixth decade.
 There is a slight male predominance in cases.
 The etiology of PAN is unknown in most cases.

 Hepatitis B virus (HBV) infection has been linked to some cases of PAN and HBV infection was included in original classification criteria for PAN.
 The reduction of HBV infection may partially explain the reduction in PAN diagnosis.
 Other disorders associated with some cases of PAN are hepatitis C infection and hairy cell leukemia.
 Minocycline exposure has been linked to some cases of PAN.
+Loss of function mutations in the gene encoding adenosine deaminase 2 have been found in some children with PAN features.

 Diagnosing PAN can be difficult given the wide range of organs that can be affected, and the diverse manifestations.
 Diagnostic criteria for PAN are not available but classification criteria were promoted by the American College of Rheumatology in 1990.
 The Chapel Hill Consensus Conference of 2012 published a definition of PAN, defining it mostly as what it is not.
 PAN was defined as a necrotizing arteritis of medium or small arteries without glomerulonephritis or vasculitis in arterioles, capillaries, or venules, and not associated with ANCA.